PaddlePaddle/PaddleSpeech/README.md

 ## Trying Live Demo with Your Own Voice

-Until now, we have trained and tested our ASR model qualitatively (`infer.py`) and quantitatively (`test.py`) with existing audio files.
-But we have not yet try the model with our own speech. `deploy/demo_server.py` and `deploy/demo_client.py` helps quickly build up a real-time demo ASR engine with the trained model, enabling us to test and play around with the demo, with our own voice.
+Until now, an ASR model is trained and tested qualitatively (`infer.py`) and quantitatively (`test.py`) with existing audio files.
+But it is not yet tested with your own speech. `deploy/demo_server.py` and `deploy/demo_client.py` helps quickly build up a real-time demo ASR engine with the trained model, enabling you to test and play around with the demo, with your own voice.

-We start the demo's server in one console by:
+To start the demo's server, please run this in one console:

 ```bash
 CUDA_VISIBLE_DEVICES=0 \